 - Remove from heat and let it cool down to a warm to room temperature.

-- In a medium-sized bowl, add the Greek yogurt, slowly stirring in the carrot mixture.
+- In a medium-sized bowl, add the Greek yogurt and dill, slowly stirring in the carrot mixture.
 Season with salt to taste.

 - When ready to serve, drizzle a little olive oil on top.

 Amount Per Serving Calories 90Total Fat 4gSaturated Fat 0gTrans Fat 0gUnsaturated Fat 3gCholesterol 4mgSodium 332mgCarbohydrates 6gFiber 1gSugar 3gProtein 9g